No. 3/7400, 3rd Battalion, Royal Inniskilling Fusiliers

 Private James Mulholland (No. 3/7400) was discharged from the Army as unfit for war service and awarded a Silver War Badge.

-Described as an Army Pensioner, Private James Mulholland (No. 3/7400) died in the workhouse infirmary at 51 Lisburn Street, Belfast on 15 June 1918 (aged 33) as the result of influenza and lobar pneumonia aggravated by active service.
-In CWGC records his date of death is recorded as 17 June 1918 and his age as 32.
-The age difference is consistent with his stated age at attestation; the date difference may or may not be attributable to when the Army received notification about his death.
+Described as an Army Pensioner, Private James Mulholland (No. 3/7400) died in the workhouse infirmary at 51 Lisburn Street, Belfast on 15 June 1918 (aged 33, incorrect) as the result of influenza and lobar pneumonia aggravated by active service.
+In CWGC records his age is correctly recorded as 32.

 Private James Mulholland (No. 3/7400) was buried in Belfast (Milltown) Roman Catholic Cemetery and there is an inscription on his CWGC headstone: